 For dessert, they’ve channeled Australia’s sweet treats into upscaled versions of themselves – there’s a Lamington, made here with Morello cherry, chocolate semifreddo and coconut, or a classic Golden Gaytime bar with toffee & buttermilk parfait, dark chocolate, and a malt & honeycomb crumble.
 And of course, it wouldn’t be an Antipodean restaurant without brunch, so Milk Beach Soho duly obliges: highlights include cinnamon french toast with salted caramel banana butter & vanilla soaked plums; and a potato hash with poached eggs, streaky bacon & bagna cauda.

-Happily drenching all of that will be an all-new menu of signature cocktails, as well as roughly 65 bottles of low-intervention wines from across the globe (not just Australia).
+And of course, they’re happily drenching all of that with a brand new menu of signature cocktails, as well as roughly 65 bottles of low-intervention wines from across the globe (not just Australia).

 Milk Beach Soho | Ilona Rose House, Manette Street, W1D 4AL

 Want a drink with that?
 Here are the best bars in Soho…